riccardotorre/DNNLikelihood_dev/docs/_build/html/_sources/sampler/arguments.rst.txt

 .. argument:: nsteps_required

     Final number of MCMC steps.
-When the object is initialized with the :argument:`new_sampler` argument set to ``False`` then, if :argument:`nsteps_required` is larger than the number of steps available in the backend, it is saved in the :attr:`Sampler.nsteps_required <DNNLikelihood.Sampler.nsteps_required>`, otherwise the latter is set equal to the number of steps available in the backend.
+When the object is loaded from files then, if :argument:`nsteps_required` is larger than the number of steps available in the backend, it is saved in the :attr:`Sampler.nsteps_required <DNNLikelihood.Sampler.nsteps_required>`, otherwise the latter is set equal to the number of steps available in the backend.